Visualizing high-dimensional loss landscapes with Hessian directions: Illustrative examples

-In this section, we summarize the main concepts derived in Section~\ref{sec:random_projections} in terms of different examples.
-To do so, we focus on three specific aspects associated with the study of high-dimensional loss functions.
-First, we will study how random projections average curvature information.
-Second, we will compare curvature\textendash based Hessian trace estimates with those obtained using Hutchinson's method.
-Third, we will show how one can use Hessian directions (\ie, the eigenbasis of $H_\theta$) to visually analyze saddle information in high-dimensional spaces.
+In this section, we summarize the main concepts derived in Section~\ref{sec:projection_curvature} in terms of different examples.
+These examples are intended to aid intuition on how (i) principal and mean curvatures of the original loss function relate to those of random projections, (ii) curvature-based Hessian trace estimates relate to those obtained with the original Hutchinson's method, and (iii) Hessian directions (\ie, the eigenbasis of the Hessian $H_\theta$ of $L(\theta)$) can be used for a guided visual analysis of saddle information in high-dimensional spaces.

-\subsubsection{Extracting curvature information}
+\subsection{Extracting curvature information}

 We now study two examples that will help build intuition for the concepts discussed in the previous sections.
-In the first example, we study a critical point for which (i) all principal curvatures have the same magnitude and (ii) the number of positive curvature directions is equal to the number of negative curvature directions.
+In the first example, we study a critical point $\theta^*$ of an $N$-dimensional loss function $L(\theta)$ for which (i) all principal curvatures have the same magnitude and (ii) the number of positive curvature directions is equal to the number of negative curvature directions.
 The mean curvature of this saddle point is zero.
-We will show that the mean curvature can be captured by the normalized eigenvalue $\bar{\kappa}^{\alpha,\beta}$ of the expected, dimension-reduced Hessian~\eqref{eq:expected_hessian} and that the principal curvatures $\kappa_{\pm}^{\alpha,\beta}$ are able to correctly identify the saddle point in the majority of simulated realizations.
+In accordance with Eq.~\eqref{eq:mean_curvature}, we will show that the mean curvature can be approximated by a function of ensemble means of elements of the dimension-reduced Hessian $H_{\alpha,\beta}$, and that the principal curvatures $\kappa_{\pm}^{\alpha,\beta}$ are able to correctly identify the saddle point in the majority of simulated projections.
 In the second example, we use a loss function associated with an unequal number of negative and positive curvature directions.
-Regardless of the averaging process used to compute principal curvatures in the dimension-reduced space, we find that random projections cannot identify the underlying saddle point.
+For the different curvature measures derived in Section~\ref{sec:principal_curvature}, we find that random projections cannot identify the underlying saddle point.

 The loss function of our first example is